JAlcocerT/JAlcocerT/content/blog/entrep-saas-custom-kb-bots.md

 **Intro**

-You cant be an AI company behore you are a data company.
+You cant be an AI company behore you are a data centered company.

 And before having LLMs to get company context...that context have to be somewhere.